 Who can use the service?

-How do we join the scheme?
+How do we register to join the service?

 When will our appliances be tested?

-How much will the service cost?
+How much does the service cost?

-How will the scheme be managed?
+How is the service managed?

 There is a Testing Co-ordinator, Roly Taylor, who can be contacted by email at firstname.lastname@example.org, or by phone on 01434 681787 (landline).
-He will organise the volunteers and schedules all testing.
+He organises the volunteers and schedules all testing.
 The Consortium has an insurance policy for the scheme, which covers Public Liability and Professional Indemnity.